-YugabyteDB offers ACID semantics for mutations involving a single row or rows that fall within the same shard (partition, tablet).
+YugabyteDB offers atomicity, consistency, isolation, durability (ACID) semantics for mutations involving a single row or rows that fall in the same shard (partition, tablet).
 These mutations incur only one network roundtrip between the distributed consensus peers.

-Even read-modify-write operations within a single row or single shard, such as the following incur only one round trip in YugabyteDB.
+Even read-modify-write operations in a single row or single shard, such as the following, incur only one round trip in YugabyteDB:

 UPDATE table SET x = x + 1 WHERE ...
 INSERT ...
 IF NOT EXISTS UPDATE ...
 IF EXISTS

 Note that this is unlike Apache Cassandra, which uses a concept called lightweight transactions to achieve correctness for these read-modify-write operations and incurs 4-network round trip latency.

 Reading the latest data from a recently elected leader